-With two thirds of Earth covered by oceans, a possible contamination of Love wave data by overtones would pose a serious problem to find a proper REM (reference Earth model).
-Our REM website (http://mahi.ucsd.edu/Gabi/rem.html) compares the spherical averages of various published Love wave phase velocity maps with toroidal fundamental mode frequencies.
+With two-thirds of Earth covered by oceans, a possible contamination of Love wave data by overtones would pose a serious problem to find a proper REM.
+Our REM website compares the spherical averages of various published Love wave phase velocity maps with toroidal fundamental mode frequencies.
 Mode frequencies should not be biased by overtone contamination because an entirely different measurement technique is applied.
 A discrepancy between Love waves and toroidal modes is not apparent, which could indicate that, at least on average, overtone interference does not affect global estimates of Love wave phase velocity.
 A Rayleigh-Love incompatibility therefore can only be due to transverse isotropy.
 Nevertheless, a test with synthetic seismograms could help to illuminate how large a possible bias could be.
 We calculated 1200 mode synthetic seismograms for model 1066A that included the complete set of overtones.
 Using the same technique that we used in Laske and Masters (1996), we then measured phase relative to 1066A fundamental mode synthetics.
 Figure 42 shows the median of our measured phase velocity anomalies.
 Rayleigh waves are essentially not affected by overtone contamination.
-Love wave data, on the other hand, show a bias that becomes significant at higher frequencies and can reach 0.06%, a result which could potentially raise concern.
+Love wave data, on the other hand, show a bias that becomes significant at higher frequencies and can reach 0.06%, a result that could potentially raise concern.
 However, when comparing these discrepancies with the medians in the real data, we find that this bias is an order of magnitude smaller than what we observe.
 Potentially, Rayleigh wave overtone contamination could play a role if significant lateral refraction rotates some of the signal from the radial onto the transverse component.
-We have not tested how much this affects our dataset but we suspect that this effect is much smaller than Love wave overtone contamination.
+We have not tested how much this affects our data set, but we suspect that this effect is much smaller than Love wave overtone contamination.
 It appears therefore that a possible Rayleigh-Love incompatibility requires a transversely isotropic REM.
-Note that the medians shown here are averages in the dataset and not true spherical averages, which are obtained only after an inversion for phase velocity maps.
+Note that the medians shown here are averages in the data set and not true spherical averages, which are obtained only after an inversion for phase velocity maps.
 The small changes this would entail are irrelevant and do not at all affect the discussion here.

-4.5 Surface Waves and Structure at Depth
+1.04.3.5 Surface Waves and Structure at Depth

-The first inversion of surface wave dispersion to obtain mantle structure was carried out for the Canadian Shield by Brune and Dorman (1963) along a two-station pair though forward modeling attempts go back at least 10 years (e.g. Ewing and Press, 1954).
-A vast amount of modeling attempts has followed since then and the interested reader finds a detailed description of the quest for structure in the mantle in other contributions in this volume, e.g. the contribution by Montagner (2007) who also discusses azimuthal anisotropy or that of Romanowicz and Mitchell (2007) who discuss attenuation.
-A comprehensive review on the inversion of surface waves can be found in Romanowicz (2002).
-Here we would like to close the discussion on surface wave data and their inversion for structure at depth with just a few remarks.
-Surface wave phase velocity is sensitive to all three elastic parameters, V_S (or β), V_P (or α) as well as density ρ :
+The first inversion of surface wave dispersion to obtain mantle structure was carried out for the Canadian Shield by Brune and Dorman (1963) along a two-station pair.
+Forward modeling attempts go back at least 10 years (e.g., Ewing and Press, 1954).
+A vast amount of modeling attempts has followed since then, and the interested reader finds a detailed description of the quest for structure in the mantle in other contributions in this volume, for example, Chapter 1.16, which also discusses azimuthal anisotropy, or that of Chapter 1.21, which discusses